mattiasflodin/reckless/doc/performance.md

 -----------
 Based on the different scenarios I think I can say with some confidence that, given the use case and constraints outlined in the introduction, reckless will perform significantly better in most cases.
-Typically the advantage is smaller when the log is heavily loaded, but it still remains the best performer.
-For more typical loads, the speed advantage over a simple `fprintf` can be a factor of 20.
-Coupled with its relative ease of use and similarity to plain `fprintf` calls (yet type-safe behavior), it should be enough to make reckless a very serious contender when you decide on which logging library to use.
+The advantage is smaller when the log is heavily loaded, but reckless still remains the best performer.
+For more typical loads, the speed advantage over a simple `fprintf` can be a factor of
+20. Coupled with its relative ease of use and similarity to plain `fprintf` calls (yet type-safe behavior), it should be enough to make reckless a very serious contender when you decide on which logging library to use.